J R Chalmers Trophy

 7. You must play a minimum of three games in an event for your score to be eligible for Grand Prix points. (excluding the TAFCA Leagues)

 8. Your points score in any of the TAFCA designated events will make up your Grand Prix points.
 (See rule 9 & rule 10).

 9. Half point byes and defaults will not count.

-12. ELIGIBLE EVENTS; TAFCA league divisions; TAFCA Individual Allegro; Any weekend Congresses in the TAFCA area: ie, The Dundee & Angus Congress; The Perth & Kinross congress; The Glenrothes Congress, etc.
+11. ELIGIBLE EVENTS; TAFCA league divisions; All 5 TAFCA Individual Allegro championships; Any weekend Congresses in the TAFCA area: ie, The Dundee Congress; The Perth congress; The Kirkcaldy Congress, etc.